 We will ensure that pupils who are expected to attend the school but fail to take up the place will be referred to the local authority.
-When a pupil leaves the school, we will record the name of the pupil's new school and their 1^{st} day of attendance at the new school.
-The school provides information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's Safeguarding and Child Protection Policy - v7.4 - 13/01/2025 Page | 34 missing children strategy.
+When a pupil leaves the school, we will record the name of the pupil's new school and their 1st day of attendance at the new school.
+The school provides information to the local authority when adding or removing a child from the school role at standard and non-standard transition points in line with Children Missing Education statutory guidance and the Government's missing children strategy.
 Education Welfare Services can provide advice.
 Local contact details can be found in Appendix 11.